LauraD1996/business-analytics-powerbi-sql/README.md

 - Creating calculated columns (e.g., lead time, delivery status)

 - Power BI Data Integration with Tempo
-This dashboard was built using live connections to Tempo project management data across three active retail channels:
+This dashboard was built using live connections to Tempo project management data across three active retail channels.
+I have a real life project for this right now.
+I have 3 live connections and from this I download CSV files weekly that I import into a master dashboard to combine sales from all 3 of our retail channels.

 Power BI Tempo Connector – Platform 1